-Every couple’s situation is different, and even within a relationship the individuals in a couple have different needs and interests.
-If you are considering a premarital agreement or your significant other is requesting that you sign one, you should seek out legal advice from an attorney of your own who has your interests at heart.
-The basics of such agreements are explained in Illinois law.
+Every couple’s situation is different.
+Within a relationship, the individuals in a couple have different needs and interests.
+If you are considering a premarital agreement or your significant other is requesting one, you should seek legal advice from an attorney who has your interests at heart.
+The basics of such agreements are explained in below.

 The Illinois Uniform Premarital Agreement Act

 Premarital agreements in Illinois are governed by state statutes.
 The statute defines a premarital agreement as “an agreement between prospective spouses made in contemplation of marriage and to be effective upon marriage.”
 These agreements must be in writing and must be signed by both prospective spouses.
 One interesting fact about these agreements is that, unlike normal contracts, they are enforceable without consideration.
 Consideration is a term from contract law, and in very basic terms, it means that for a contract to be valid either both sides have to get something out of it or both sides have to give something up.
 Since that is not required in premarital agreements, they can be fairly one-sided.
 That is why it’s important for both prospective spouses to have their own attorneys.

 What Can a Premarital Agreement Cover in Illinois?